matejp0/yt-subscriptions/README.md

 This script converts your Youtube subscriptions to [Youtube cli client yt](https://github.com/sayan01/scripts/blob/master/yt).
-Make sure that you have [it](https://github.com/sayan01/scripts/blob/master/yt) installed before proceeding
+Make sure that you have [it](https://github.com/sayan01/scripts/blob/master/yt) installed before proceeding any further.

 # Usage
 ## 1. Get the subscriptions file